boekenbox/gitbook-stable/trading-strategy-options/dollar-cost-avg-dca.md

 {% tabs %}
 {% tab title="Description" %}
 The minimum price drop compared to the last bought price that needs to occur for double up buys to be placed.

+_Changing this setting after DU has started may lead to "cap count" not working as expected._
 {% endtab %}

 {% tab title="Values" %}